ftsrg-rete/remo-lecture-notes/docs/lab9.md

 ![alt text](figs/ea-simulation/image-37.png)
 1. Set how long you want to run the simulation and select which value properties shall appear in the simulation plot:
 ![alt text](figs/ea-simulation/image-38.png)
 1. Validate the model to find possible errors.
-The errors will appear in the "*System Output*" window. **After correcting any errors, take a screenshot of the simulation configuration and put it into your documentation.**
+The errors will appear in the "*System Output*" window.  **Check: After correcting any errors, take a screenshot of your simulation configuration and put it into your documentation.
+(Note: The summary at the end of the validation result might say that there are more than zero errors even though it lists only warnings.
+Eliminating explicitly stated errors in the list is enough, but make sure that you get zero errors in the logs of the next step.)**
 2. If there is no validation error, then run the simulator by clicking on the large "Solve" button.
 After a few seconds, the time-series plot of the selected value properties will appear:
 ![alt text](figs/ea-simulation/image-39.png)
 1. Run the simulation multiple times with different gain values in the control loop, with different reference speed requests in the HMI, and with different initial vehicle speed values. **Take a screenshot of the generated plots with each setup, and put it into your documentation.**

+**Overall, your documentation should contain a screenshot (or a diagram export) for each of the following:**
+- the IBD
+- the Parametric Diagram of the vehicle dynamics
+- the ACC's Parametric Diagrams
+- the simulation configuration
-**Overall, your documentation should contain a screenshot of the created IBD and Parametric Diagram, a screenshot of the simulation configuration, and a screenshot of the generated plots for at least two setups (different gain values, reference speeds, initial speed values).**
+- the generated plots for at least two setups (different gain values, reference speeds, initial speed values).